 Crack a Window

 Fireplaces require large volumes of air to burn.
 This air comes from inside the living area and must somehow be replaced.
 With modern energy efficiency concerns, most houses have been carefully insulated and weather-stripped to keep out the cold drafts, but an undesirable side effect is that there is often nowhere for all that air leaving through the chimney to get back in.
 This can lead to fireplaces that burn sluggish and smoky.
-To counter that, open up a window a crack and sit closer to the fire.
+To counter that, open a window a crack.

 Turn Off the Heater